Recovery With the Support of a Caring and Skilled Doctor

 Co-Addictions and Dual Diagnosis

-In some cases, people are addicted to more than one substance (alcohol and smoking for example) or a substance abuse and a Process Addiction together.
+In some cases, people are addicted to more than one substance (alcohol and smoking, for example) or a substance abuse and a process addiction together.
+For example, drinking, smoking and drugs are substances of abuse.
+Gambling or pornography/sexual compulsion are process addictions.
+Co-addictions can be treated together.
 Drinking and smoking, or drinking and gambling, drugs or drinking and pornography/sexual compulsion, for example.
 The combinations are endless!

-Substance Abuse that is not strictly speaking an “addiction” may accompany another condition, which might make it worse.
-An example might be use of steroids to build strength or muscle, which is in turn associated with a Process Addiction, like so-called exercise addiction, or an eating disorder where the person wants to be thin, and therefore takes on a form of “purging” (e.g., self-induced vomiting, misuse of laxatives or medications, excessive exercise, or fasting).
+Substance abuse that is not strictly speaking an “addiction” may accompany another condition, which might make it worse.
+An example might be use of steroids to build strength or muscle, which is in turn associated with a process addiction, like so-called exercise addiction.
+Use of an addictive stimulant may be associated with an eating disorder where the person wants to be thin.
+Similarly a person may take on a form of “purging” (e.g., self-induced vomiting, misuse of laxatives or medications, excessive exercise, or fasting, behaviors that can be associated with Anorexia or Bulimia).
 When an addiction and another psychiatric disorder co-exist in the same individual, this is called dual diagnosis.
 As one condition oftentimes plays off the other, both must be considered and addressed.
 In this regard, Dr. Weiss has developed Dual Diagnosis programs as a teacher and treater.

 Prescription drugs can be powerful aids to treat a medical condition, like chronic pain, or anxiety.
 See some of the examples below.